The Beginners Guide To Pour Over Coffee

 2. Weigh your coffee.

 How much coffee do you need?
-The biggest flavor factor is the ratio of water to coffee.
+The biggest flavour factor is the ratio of water to coffee.
 A popular recommendation uses 18 grams of water for every gram of coffee.

-This works out to between 9 and 11 grams of coffee for every 6-ounce (171 grams) cup you brew.
+This works out to between 9 and 11 grams of coffee for every 180-ml (180 gram) cup you brew.
 But ask a dozen baristas, and their answers may vary between 16:1 and 19:1.
 Why?
 Because they like the way their coffee tastes.

-As a VERY general rule, more coffee = more flavor.
+As a VERY general rule, more coffee = more flavour.

 How will you know what tastes best for you?
 Try different ratios (you ARE using a scale, right?) and make notes.